 Progesterone promotes sleep, via its impact on GABA a neurotransmitter, which helps you switch off and fall asleep.
 The loss of Progesterone in menopause makes it harder to both get to sleep and stay asleep.

 The loss of Oestrogen creates a variety of effects and contributes to Hot Flashes which affect up to 80% of all menopausal women.
 Here the loss of Oestrogen affects the temperature sensitivity of the Hypothalamus.
 This Hypothalamus is the part of the brain which regulates a number of homeostatic functions including body temperature, reproduction, energy balance and stress.
 Hot Flashes typically occur more often at night, when Oestrogen levels are at their lowest.
 Research has shown that Hot Flashes are triggered by an accompanying adrenaline spike in the brain which also heightens levels of alertness.

-The loss of Oestrogen can also affect Melatonin production via its role in Serotonin metabolism.
+The loss of Oestrogen can also affect Melatonin production via its role in Serotonin metabolism ( a building block of Melatonin.
 Oestrogen reduction also causes changes in mood and memory associated with menopause.

 Dietary Recommendations for Menopause

 Altering your diet can have a massive impact on your symptoms.

 Soy products: (good quality tofu, soybeans, and soymilk) contain phytoestrogen, a plant hormone similar to estrogen.
 These have mixed research on reducing hot flashes.
 I would not however recommend Soy in powdered form.

 Foods that provide Calcium: such as the bones of soft bony fish (sardines etc) and nuts to help with the Osteoporosis risk from menopause.